PD-Kerman/X250_T450_Hackintosh_EFI_Complete_version/README.md

 *(4)The function issue about cant wake up after closing the lid for a while(when it went into sleeping status)

-IN ORDER TO MAKE THIS FUNCTION WORK; Please CHECK your bios settings and please make sure its exactly the same，you can find my configuration in the /BIOS-CONF File (configuration files are from https://github.com/exxncss/x250-hackintosh)
+IN ORDER TO MAKE THIS FUNCTION WORK; Please CHECK your bios settings and please make sure its exactly the same，you can find my configuration in the /BIOS-CONF File (bios_configuration pics are from https://github.com/exxncss/x250-hackintosh)

 #How to install:
 1:mount your EFI(ESP) partition